nih-cfde/training-and-engagement/docs/Bioinformatics-Skills/RNAseq-on-Cavatica/rna_seq_4.md

 Before we proceed to the Differential Gene Expression Analysis (DGE analysis), it is a good idea to examine the metadata associated with our selected cohort.
 Since we aim to keep the experimental design simple, we will further filter down to remove possible sources of variation.

-The columns visible in the table are the platform default columns.
-However, you can choose the table icon on the right hand corner and select any columns to view from the metadata list.
+The columns visible in the table are the platform default options.
+Click on <span class="highlight_txt">:fontawesome-solid-columns:</span> on the right hand corner and select any columns to view from the metadata list.

 ![Edit table columns](../rna-seq-images/12_Cavatica.png "Edit table columns")